 Training the next generation of natural resource managers

 The primary goal of the Redwoods Rising Apprenticeship is twofold: to provide a career development opportunity for the next generation of natural resource managers, and to boost capacity for Redwoods Rising restoration projects.
 Apprentices are hired every year from Cal Poly Humboldt and College of the Redwoods.
 Apprentices work alongside RNSP scientists on many different components of Redwoods Rising including collecting data for road removal, forestry restoration, watershed restoration, and more.
-Apprentices spend their time in the field collecting data in second-growth forests that is essential in our goal to treat and improve the degraded forests.
+Apprentices spend their time in the field collecting data in second-growth forests that is essential for treating and improving the degraded forests.
 Apprenticeship tasks vary year to year depending on project needs.
-Redwoods Rising has hired Forestry, Watershed, Roads, Wildlife, and Botany Apprentices to work on a variety of projects to advance the recovery of redwoods throughout the Northern California coast.
+Redwoods Rising has hired Forestry, Watershed, Roads, Wildlife, Outreach, and Botany Apprentices to work on a variety of projects to advance the recovery of redwoods throughout the Northern California coast.

-The Redwoods Rising apprenticeship program is about to begin its 6th year.
-Apprentices will be selected to work on restoration projects in Redwood National and State Parks and will function as a team, working closely with staff from the National Park Service on redwood ecosystem restoration.
-This program will provide professional networking opportunities with Save the Redwoods League, National Park Service, and California State Parks.
-Apprentices will develop skills in: scientific inventory and monitoring, data collection and survey methods, public speaking, and field safety.
-This year we will be hiring Forestry, Watershed, Roads, and Education and Interpretation apprentices.
+The Redwoods Rising apprenticeship program is in its 6th year.
+Apprentices were selected to work on restoration projects in Redwood National and State Parks and function as a team, working closely with staff from the National Park Service on redwood ecosystem restoration.
+This program provides professional networking opportunities with Save the Redwoods League, National Park Service, and California State Parks.
+Apprentices develop skills in scientific inventory and monitoring, data collection and survey methods, public speaking, and field safety.
+This year we hired Forestry, Watershed, Roads, and Education and Interpretation apprentices.

 Check back soon for more information on applying for the 2024 Apprenticeship Program.